Daniel595/Jetson_nano_face_recognition/README.md

 ## Generate TensorRT MTCNN

-Calling "./main" the first time the app will build TensorRT cuda engines for the MTCNN what takes ~3 mins.
+Calling "./main" the first time the app will build TensorRT cuda engines for the MTCNN what takes about 3 mins.
 The engines will be serialized and reused in dir "engines/".
 You can only feed images with the size the MTCNN was build for.
 Changing size will require new cuda engines for the first MTCNN-stage (P-net)

 ## Issues